Bellwood Health Services

 Whether a family is impacted by addiction, trauma, mental or physical illness, or maladaptive habits, all members deserve support.
 For this reason, we offer a workshop for families that offer tools for their own journey of healing.
 Family members can improve the chances of loved ones staying in healthy recovery by acquiring the knowledge and skills to best support them, as well as themselves.

-The Family Education Workshop runs the Tuesday and Wednesday of two consecutive weeks each month.
+The Family Education Workshop runs for two consecutive weeks each month.
 This workshop is specifically designed with you in mind and is a safe space for you to learn more effective strategies for understanding, managing, and coping with chronic illnesses, which mental health and substance use disorders are.

-Your loved one in treatment will not be attending this workshop and sessions will be focused on general information that family members can implement, where appropriate and relevant.
-Clinicians will not be discussing specific and individual items that pertain to your loved one in treatment during this forum.
+Loved ones in treatment will not be attending this workshop and sessions will be focused on general information that family members can implement, where appropriate and relevant.
+Clinicians will not be discussing specific and individual items that pertain to loved ones in treatment during this forum.
 However, there will be a time provided for questions at the end of each session.

-The workshop is organized into 8 Modules across the 4 days.
-Workshops run from 6:00 pm EST/EDT until 8:30 EST/EDT.
+The workshop is organized into 8 Modules across the 2 days.
+Workshops typically run from 6:00 pm EST/EDT until 8:30 EST/EDT.
+Click here to view dates and times and to register.

 Module 1- Addiction